sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure a storage class

 Sourcegraph expects there to be storage class named `sourcegraph` that it uses for all its persistent volume claims.
 This storage class must be configured before applying the base configuration to your cluster.
-The configuration details differs depending on your hosting provider, so you should:
+The configuration details differ depending on your hosting provider, so you should:

 1. Create a stub `base/sourcegraph.StorageClass.yaml`.